4th Infantry Regiment (United States): NATO mission

 The 4th was again activated on 1 October 1948 at Fort Lewis, Washington, as the 4th Regimental Combat Team.
 It served in this assignment for six years with, the 1st Battalion being sent to Ft.
 Richardson, Alaska, and participating in Operation Sweetbrier, an exercise to determine if Alaska could be defended if an attack from the Soviet Union came from over the pole.
-It was then was assigned as an organic element of the 71st Infantry Division on 10 October 1954.
+It was then assigned as an organic element of the 71st Infantry Division on 10 October 1954.
 On 15 September 1956, the 4th Infantry was assigned to the 4th Regimental Combat Team for the second time in this capacity and served for nearly a year.
 On 1 July 1957, the colors of Company B were relieved from assignment to the 4th Regimental Combat Team, reorganized and redesigned Headquarters Company, 2nd Battle Group, 4th Infantry, and assigned as an organic element of the 3d Infantry Division with duty station at Fort Benning, Georgia.
 The remaining companies and a mortar battery to comprise the 2d Battle Group, 4th Infantry were organized for the 1st and 2d Battalions, 15th Infantry which were already stationed at Fort Benning.

 On 22 July 1957, Colonel Seymore B. Satterwhite assumed command of the 2nd Battle Group, 4th Infantry and by 20 July all personnel of the battle group were thoroughly oriented on the ROCID concept.
 By 15 September 1957 the battle group had completed its organization under ROCID TO&E 7-11T, 1956, thus cadre training commenced in preparation for receiving 1,189 new soldiers straight from civilian life that would bring the unit to combat strength.
 The 2d Battle Group, 4th Infantry received the first 26 men on 12 November 1957.
 The remainder of the men arrived shortly after, and all of the men completed their basic training in time to go on leave for Christmas.
 When they returned in January, training was resumed, and training of all phases was completed by 3 April 1958.
 On 15 February 1958, it officially was reorganized and redesignated Headquarters and Headquarters Company, 2nd Battle Group, 4th Infantry and assigned to the U.S. 3rd Infantry Division.

 On that same date, the 1st Battle Group, 4th Infantry was assigned to the separate 2d Infantry Brigade.

 Embarkation leaves were held during April, and on 13 May 1958, the 2d Battle Group, 4th Infantry boarded the USNS Rose for Bremerhaven, Germany.
 The unit arrived in Bremerhaven on 22 May 1958 and reached Bamberg on 24 May 1958.

 On 2 April 1962, the 1st Battle Group, 4th Infantry was inactivated at Fort Devens, Massachusetts.